 Aloe vera juice can be found at any health food store.
 If you don’t like the taste, you can add a squeeze of lemon.
 Dosage should not exceed a quarter of a cup per day.

 If you’re taking it for the first time, start with half the recommended dose and build up gradually in order to avoid gastrointestinal distress.
 It’s also helpful to divide the doses out over the day to allow your body to absorb the therapeutic properties.

 A more convenient way of taking aloe vera is in the form of concentrated capsules.
 These are also great for travel.

 Aloe Vera Side Effects

-Prolonged use of aloe vera can produce symptoms such as hives or rash in some people.
-Those people with heart disease, kidney disease, thyroid disease, or electrolyte abnormalities should avoid taking aloe vera.
-Women who are pregnant or breastfeeding should avoid it, and consult with a doctor before giving it to young children.
+Although generally considered safe, prolonged use of aloe vera can produce symptoms such as hives or rash in some people.
+Those with heart disease, kidney disease, thyroid disease, or electrolyte abnormalities should also avoid taking aloe vera.
+Some of the compounds in aloe may also interact with certain medications such as prescription drugs for diabetes, digestive problems and heard conditions.

 For lots more information on how to choose the right antifungal, plus how to support good gut health at the same time, take a look at my Ultimate Candida Diet treatment plan.

 3-Month Candida Elimination Kit Start Your 3-month Candida Cleanse